While operating in Spain, two crewmen were lost in separate accidents on the workboat GPS Battler.

 5 January 2015

-MAIB has made recommendation 2015/143 to GPS Battler’s managers aimed at ensuring that the actions it has taken following these accidents to improve the safety management of its workboats, particularly with regard to its drug and alcohol policy, are effective.
+A recommendation (2015/143) has been made to GPS Battler’s managers aimed at ensuring that the actions it has taken following these accidents to improve the safety management of its workboats, particularly with regard to its drug and alcohol policy, are effective.